Two-Year MBA Leadership Opportunities

 Intensive Nonprofit Leadership Experience

 The Johnson Board Fellowship program places second-year Johnson MBA students on Ithaca-area nonprofit boards for one-year appointments.
-Johnson Board Fellows gain board leadership experience, serve the local community, and execute consulting projects for the organizations they serve.
+Johnson Board Fellows gain board leadership experience, serve the local community, and execute projects for the organizations they serve.
 The program is entirely student-run, and Fellows are selected in the spring of their first year.
-The Johnson Board Fellowship has been featured in US News and World Report and Cornell Enterprise magazine.
-The group has also been honored with the prestigious Town-Gown (TOGO) Award by the Cornell University President for its outstanding contributions to the relationship between Cornell and the broader Ithaca community.
+The Johnson Board Fellowship has been featured in US News and World Report and has been honored with the prestigious Town-Gown (TOGO) Award by the Cornell University President for its outstanding contributions to the relationship between Cornell and the broader Ithaca community.

 Park Leadership Fellows